top of page

 • 6–9 months for a full renovation

-Since October 7th, nothing's been quite the same, and that includes the world of design and construction.
-It’s affected… well, pretty much everything.
+Since October 7th, everything has changed, including the world of design and construction.
+It’s affected… well, nearly everything:

 • Ports slowed down.